What is a Personal Education Plan?

 A child's educational and other achievements should always be acknowledged.
-Whether from PEP's school-based meetings or after exams, the Virtual School strives to ensure that the hard work and commitment made by the Children in our Care (CiC) is celebrated.
+Whether from PEP's school-based meetings or after exams, the Virtual School strives to ensure that the hard work and commitment made by the Looked After Child (LAC) is celebrated.

-The Virtual School holds monthly Resource Panel meetings, where applications to support CiC are considered.
+The Virtual School holds monthly Resource Panel meetings, where applications to support Looked After Children are considered.
 Vouchers are also awarded at the end of Year 11, with amounts varying dependent upon the level of achievement.

-The Virtual School host an annual Graduation Ceremony for CiC and Care Leavers to mark the successful completion of their Secondary, Post 16 or University courses.
+The Virtual School host an annual Graduation Ceremony for Looked After Children and Care Leavers to mark the successful completion of their Secondary, Post 16 or University courses.
 Awards are presented in the Grand Committee Room at County Hall followed by a celebratory meal at a local hotel.
 The young people are able to invite a guest of their choice and will receive photographs of the day.